Aberdeen woman on the run for Charlie House - Evening Express

-An Abereen woman is to take on a world-famous marathon for a children’s charity – in a bid to complete her six stars.
+An Aberdeen woman is to take on a world-famous marathon for a children’s charity – in a bid to complete her six stars.

 Marie Baxter, from Torry, began running in her 30s, first taking on the Baker Hughes 10k in 2009.